-Community water fluoridation is a public health intervention to prevent tooth decay.
+Community water fluoridation is a scientifically supported and cost-effective public health intervention to prevent tooth decay.
 Water fluoridation prevents tooth decay by ensuring that teeth have frequent contact with low levels of fluoride.
-Studies have shown that water fluoridation can reduce tooth decay by 25 percent over a person's lifetime.
+Studies have shown that water fluoridation can reduce tooth decay by 25% over a person's lifetime.

 Resources to Learn More

 A collection of resources providing information about fluoridated community water with a focus on children's oral health.